AldrenDeGuzman1111/memo/README.md

 ```
 Other profiles include `non-prod` and `production` - these profiles can be used to switch between different configurations for the app.
 For example, `local` displays
 logs in the console, whereas `non-prod` and `production` sends logs to your GCP project's Stackdriver service.
 The [logging readme](docs/logging-java.md) has a guide
-to help you locate the log entries in your GCP project.
+to help you locate the log entries in  our GCP project.

 To test your sample application directly in the terminal, enter the following command: